How to get Netherite in Minecraft 1.19: 3 Easiest methods

 Blowing 1 TNT will trigger a chain reaction.
 Once all the TNT blocks explode, go in the tunnel and start looking for Netherite.
 You’ll likely find some.
 Many players have mined a lot of Netherite using this technique.
 But the downside to this method is that it needs a lot of TNT.

 But if you manage to build a creeper farm, getting TNT won't be very difficult.

 Method 3 is similar to Method 2 on this list, but unlike the TNTs, we will be using beds instead to cause massive explosions.
 Beds in Minecraft explode when you try to sleep on them in the Nether dimension, so why not use this to our advantage in the game.

-Start by mining down to Level Y 15, then start tunneling.
+To find diamond start by mining down to Level Y 15, then start tunneling.
 In the tunnel, start placing beds 2 blocks in front of you, put two blocks between you and the bed, and try sleeping on it.
 The blocks will act as a buffer between you and the explosion and allow you to sleep on the bed.